Itozee/Data-Transformation/README.md

 •	Join the tables Agros and Product review to show some existing information from the metadata set and include the review_rating from product reviews table.

+# Reflection
+I utilized MySQL as the database management system for conducting data transformations in our project.
+These transformations encompassed several key tasks, including data aggregation, augmenting the metadata set with additional information sourced from related data, and implementing data cleaning procedures to correct errors.
+Additionally, the process involved converting data from one format or structure to another.
+This comprehensive transformation process plays a vital role in Agros' end-to-end pipeline, contributing to informed decision-making at every stage.